Submit to CLR Online

 Blog Posts

 California Law Review Online is an outlet for authors to share their brief and unique takes.
 A blog post should generally range from 1,000 to 1,500 words and adopt a more accessible tone and format.
-Please cite any relevant authorities in endnotes.
+Please cite any relevant authorities in hyperlinks.
+A successful blog post not only provides a novel perspective on a current topic but also highlights the author's voice.
 California Law Review Online aims to publish pieces approximately one month after approval to allow for both a timely discussion and a thorough editing process.
-A successful blog post not only provides a novel perspective on a current topic but also highlights the author's voice.
+Please see an example of a blog post here.

-• Authors who are not law students should send all submissions as Microsoft Word (.doc or .docx) attachments to CLR Online's Scholastica page.
-Please note that CLR Online's Scholastica page is separate from the Scholastica page for CLR's print submissions.
+Authors who are not law students* should send all submissions as Microsoft Word (.doc or .docx) attachments to CLR Online's Scholastica page or as an email to clrcircuit@gmail.comPlease note that CLR Online's Scholastica page is separate from the Scholastica page for CLR's print submissions.
 Student authors should review the further instructions in the next section.

-• All citations should conform to the 21st edition of The Bluebook: A Uniform System of Citation.
+All citations should conform to the 22nd edition of The Bluebook: A Uniform System of Citation.
+Where applicable, all footnotes should include a hyperlink to the relevant source.
+A zip file of all cited sources should accompany the pieces if available.

 All submissions should include the following contact information: